Alphvino/Vuln3r4b1l1ti3s-Dr1ll3r/README.md

 _Note: this image is related to the older version of the tool...read all the README.md to fully understand the future of this tool_

 ## Installation
-For installation you'll need this modules:
+For installation you'll need these modules:

 - Requests